chinmayarvind23/AIvaluate/project-plan.md

     - The platform must provide confirmation of successful submission.

 - **Feedback Reception**:
-    - Students must have access to detailed feedback on their submissions, including scores and comments on areas for improvement.
+    - Students should be accomodated for by being allowwed to access detailed feedback on their submissions, including scores and comments on areas for improvement.
-    - Feedback must be provided in a timely manner to facilitate learning.
+    - The platform must provide timely feedback that facilitates learning.

 - **Progress Tracking**:
     - Students must be able to view their grades and feedback history for all assignments in a centralized dashboard.